 *All amounts listed are current as of September 30, 2013.

 Intended for veterans who are attending a more expensive private school or a public school as a non-resident, out-of-state student, the Yellow Ribbon Program serves as a supplement to the Post-9/11 GI Bill's education benefits.
 The Yellow Ribbon Program is a co-sponsored grant between Veterans Affairs and participating colleges and universities that covers all tuition and required fee charges for veteran students.

 Not all students are eligible for the Yellow Ribbon Program.
 Given the recent changes to the GI Bill, you may not find it necessary to use the Yellow Ribbon Program depending on the tuition costs of your chosen Norwich online degree program.
 If you are eligible, however, your all-inclusive tuition costs (including fees, books, and other materials) will be 100% covered through the program.

-Norwich University is one of the few schools in the country with no cap on the number of veterans that may enroll in the program.
 For complete details about the Yellow Ribbon Program, please visit the VA website.

 The Montgomery GI Bill encompasses both the Montgomery GI Bill-Active Duty (Chapter 30) and the Montgomery GI Bill-Selected Reserve (Chapter 1606) and is available for those who enlist in the U.S. Armed Forces.
 Students who are eligible for both the Post-9/11 GI Bill and the Montgomery GI Bill must choose which program benefits they’d like to receive, as benefits cannot be combined.
 Complete details can be found on the VA website.